packhack/gitlab-repo-dl/README.md

-# GitLab repositories downloader
+# Fork of GitLab repositories downloader

 Bash script to easily mass-download repos from a GitLab instance.

-Get yourself an API token from you GitLab instance then export `GITLAB_URL` and `GITLAB_ENV`.
+Get yourself an API token from you GitLab instance then export `GITLAB_URL` and `GITLAB_TOKEN`.

 The script assume you will clone/pull over SSH.